venosti/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 >
 ```

-- by `gsub` function suffixes and abbreaviations are replaced with extended names to make the features better readable
+- by `gsub` function suffixes and abbreaviations are replaced with extended names to make the features better readable.

 intitial  | replaced by
 --- | ---